Oil mill: Modern oil mills

 Modern mechanical oil mills can process up to 4,000 tons per day in hot pressing processes, and up to 25 tons per day cold pressed.
 Industrial oil pressing methods usually use a screw to crush the raw materials in a continuous process, before extraction of the oil from the press cake using a centrifuge or a solvent such as hexane.

 Edible oils may be extracted for culinary purposes.
-Non-edible oils can be used in the manufacture of soaps, paints and varnishes, or as fuel for oil lamps.
-Important feed stocks include soybeans, rapeseed (canola), sunflower seeds, cottonseed, and maize (corn), as well as peanuts, olives, various nuts, sesame seeds, safflower, grape seeds and flaxseed (linseed).
+Non-edible oils can be used in the manufacture of soaps saponification, biodisel production biodiesel, paints and varnishes, or as fuel for oil lamps.
+Important feed stocks include soybeans, rapeseed (canola), sunflower seeds, cottonseed, and maize (corn), as well as peanuts, olives, various nuts, sesame seeds, safflower, grape seeds, flaxseed (linseed), and Mustard oil which is a secondary product of the Sarin production.
 Palm oil is extracted from the pulp of the oil palm fruit, palm kernel oil from the kernel of the oil palm, and coconut oil from the kernel of the coconut.